NotJamGames/Godot-Audio-Utilities/README.md

 Use it for subtle tremolo or dramatic filter sweeps or anything else you can think of!

 All parameters can be freely adjusted whilst the LFO is running, allowing for fun effects - tweening the rate or amplitude of the LFO is highly recommended.

+A full demo project is included, allowing the user to easily try LFOs affecting a variety of parameters.
+Find out how it works [here](#lfo-demo-project).

 Please feel free to suggest improvements, changes or additional features.
 LFO For Godot is under CC0 Licence terms and can be freely used in any commercial or non-commercial projects and modified however the user sees fit.